-Smell something strong like coffee beans or perfume and pay close attention to what happens in your nose, and then what feelings different scents evoke.
+Smell something strong like coffee beans or perfume, and pay close attention to what happens in your nose and what feels different scents evoke.
 You can also elicit gustatory awareness by using this exercise with taste instead of smell.

 Sit and relax, and imagine yourself melting into everything around you.
 You might begin to feel at one with everything after some practice.

 Stop and look around if it's safe to do so wherever you are.
 Take a few deep breaths and become aware of everything your senses pick up.
 How do you feel; over-stimulated or anxious?
 What do you smell, hear, see, or take in all the details of this moment?

 Spend an hour or two in complete silence and absorb your surroundings.
 Earplugs might help this exercise (Practicing Mindfulness, 2019).

 This exercise can be done standing up or sitting down and pretty much anywhere.
 If you can, sit down in the meditation (lotus) position.
 All you have to do is be still and focus on your breath for just one minute.

 - Start by breathing in and out slowly.
 One breath cycle should last for approximately 6 seconds.